nichoth/eventual/README.md

 * There is a folder for github actions -- `.github/workflows/`

 #### workflows
+Each YAML-file inside your .github/workflows-directory constitutes one workflow.
+Each workflow can contain several so-called jobs.
 Workflows are combinations of GH actions.
 Actions are the smallest portable building block of a workflow.
 You can create workflows using actions defined in your repository.
 You can create a workflow file configured to run on specific events.
 To use an action in a workflow, you must include it as a step.
-The workflow file lives in the root of your GitHub repository in the .github/workflows directory.
+The workflow file lives in the root of your GitHub repository in the `.github/workflows` directory.